Language

 Does this tool work offline?

 Yes.
-Once the page loads, all detection happens locally in your browser.
-You can disconnect from the internet and still view your browser and device information (though the Online Status will change to "No").
+Once the page has loaded, all detection runs locally in your browser.
+You can disconnect from the internet and still view your details — the Online status simply switches to “No”.

 Browser Info